whatisnuclear/website/recycling.md

 ---
 layout: default
-title: What is Nuclear Recycling?
+title: What is nuclear recycling?
 description: >
   Did you know that typical nuclear reactors only use about 1% of the energy in their fuel, and that nuclear waste is recyclable?
 This page talks about nuclear breeder reactors